jjwall/jjwall.github.io/writings/blog/2025/reclaiming-my-scottish-soul.md

 By merit alone, only the most noble of the Scots were deemed worthy of being christened “Kings” as seen in the lore of the Stone of Scone—or the Stone of Destiny—which is also known as Jacob’s Pillow Stone.
 The same Stone King Charles III was christened with in Edinburgh Castle in Edinburgh, Scotland back in 2022 after Queen Elizabeth passed away.

 The legend behind this Sacred Stone is that it was the Stone that Jacob, the Father of the Tribe of Israel, laid his head upon when he had the dream of the infamous “Jacob’s Ladder.”

-In this Dream, Jacob saw a Ladder streaming from the Heavens where Angels had access to and from the Earthy Realm—to come & go as they please—and be among us mortal men.
+In this Dream, Jacob saw a Ladder streaming from the Heavens where Angels had access to and from the Earthy Realm—to come and go as they please—and be among us mortal men.

 #### Sir William Wallace & King Robert the Bruce
 Now—to get back to my so-called great ancestor, Sir William Wallace.
 The core plot surrounding the movie Braveheart is that to have total dominion and control over Scotland, King Edward I enacted an abhorrently-illegal law known as prima nocta.